Swerve Strickland: Training and early career (2008–2012)

-Combat Zone Wrestling (2012–2017)
+Combat Zone Wrestling (2012–2017, 2019)

-Strickland made his Combat Zone Wrestling (CZW) debut on February 4, 2012 in a dark match.
+Strickland made his Combat Zone Wrestling (CZW) debut on February 4, 2012, in a dark match.
 On March 10, 2012, at Aerial Assault, Strickland participated in the main event, a Best Of The Best 11 Qualifying Aerial Assault Elimination Match won by Samuray del Sol.
 On November 10, 2012, at Night of Infamy 11, Strickland participated in a CZW Wired TV Open Challenge, but was defeated by the champion A. R. Fox.
 At Best of the Best 12, Strickland participated in the Best of the Best tournament, but he was defeated in the first round by Alex Colon.

 On September 14, 2013, at Down with the Sickness, Strickland participated in the main event a Chris Cash Memorial Fatal 4 Way Ladder match for the CZW Wired TV Championship, but the match was won by Colon.
 At Cage of Death XV, Colon defeated Strickland in a title match.
 On March 8, 2014, at High Stakes, Strickland defeated the CZW Wired Champion Devon Moore to win the title for the first time.
 At Best of the Best XIII, Strickland retained the title against Moore in a Ladder match.

 Then, Strickland started a feud with Joe Gacy.
 At Dojo Wars 6, Strickland lost the title against Gacy.
 However, Strickland regained the title two weeks later at Dojo Wars 7.
 In October 2014, Strickland participated in the World Triangle Tournament, a tournament held by Westside Xtreme Wrestling, Combat Zone Wrestling and Big Japan Pro-Wrestling.
 Strickland ended with 3 point in the Block B. Finally, at Cage of Death XVI, Gacy defeated Strickland for the title.
 After a lengthy absence in which he wrestled for WXW in Germany, Strickland made a one-time appearance in 2015 in a victory over David Starr.

 In 2016, Strickland had an acclaimed series of matches with Dezmond Xavier and in the 2017 Best of the Best tournament, he made it to the finals before losing to Dave Crist.
 In July that same year, he then went on to defeat Gacy, Lio Rush, and Davey Richards in a 4-way to win the CZW World Heavyweight Championship for the first time.
 He held on to the title until November before losing to Gacy, who then immediately lost the title to Rickey Shane Page.
 Page then challenged both men to a Cage Of Death match for the title, which Strickland was unsuccessful at winning.
+Strickland's final appearance in CZW was at CZW Twenty, in a victory against KC Navarro.